-How many subjects will I study in S3?
+How many subjects will I study in S4?

-In total you will still cover eleven different subjects in S3.
+In total you will still cover ten different subjects in S4.
 Some subjects are mandatory for all pupils.
 This means that you will definitely still attend classes in the following subjects:

 - Maths

 - English

-- Modern Languages

 - Core PE

 - RE

 - PSE

-In Maths and English you will continue to learn at the level appropriate to you in preparation for National Qualifications in S4.
+In Maths and English you will follow the National 3, National 4 or National 5 course.
 In Core PE, RE, PSE you are not presented for any formal qualifications.
 These subjects are important for your spiritual, social, emotional and physical health and wellbeing.